Mandarin Orange Cake Recipe With Pineapple Frosting

 Mandarin orange cake is also called a Pig Pickin' or Pig Lickin' cake!
 I guess it was named that because you make a pig of yourself eating it!

-This cake is so moist, creamy, and filled with distinct flavors of mandarin oranges and pineapple.
+This cake is so moist and creamy, and it's filled with distinct flavors of mandarin oranges and pineapple.
 The recipe is made easy with a cake mix and mandarin oranges.
-It's deliciously topped with a lightly sweeten frosting made with cool whip, pineapple, and instant pudding.
+It's deliciously topped with a lightly sweetened frosting made with cool whip, pineapple, and instant pudding.

 This scrumptious dessert will be enjoyed for any occasion, a superb choice for a birthday cake!